 On May 10, 2021, the Company closed an offering of shares of its newly-authorized Series O Preferred Stock.
 The offering was pursuant to the terms of the securities purchase agreement dated as of May 10, 2021.
-On September 7, 2021, the Company entered into a second securities purchase agreement and on October 28, 2021, the Company entered into a third securities purchase agreement.
-These agreements were between the Company and certain existing institutional investors of the Company.
+On September 7, 2021, the Company entered into a second securities purchase agreements, the Company and certain existing institutional investors of the Company.
 Under these agreements, the Company issued 9,900 shares of its Series O Preferred Stock and it received \$9.0 million in aggregate proceeds.

-The terms of the Series O Preferred Stock include: (i) each share of the Series O Preferred Stock is convertible into shares of the Company's common stock, at any time and from time to time, at the option of the holder, into that number of shares of common stock determined by dividing the stated value of such share of Series O Preferred Stock, plus any accrued declared and unpaid dividends, by the conversion price; (ii) the conversion price is equal to 90% of the lowest VWAP during the 10 trading days immediately prior to the conversion date; (iii) dividends at the rate per annum of 10% of the stated value per share shall accrue on each outstanding share of Series O Preferred Stock from and after the date of the original issuance of such share of Series O Preferred Stock (the "Series O Preferred Accruing Dividends").
-The Series O Preferred Accruing Dividends shall accrue from day to day, whether or not declared, and shall be cumulative and non-compounding; provided, however, that such Series O Preferred Accruing Dividends shall be payable only when, as, and if declared by the Board of Directors.
+The terms of the Series O Preferred Stock include: (i) each share of the Series O Preferred Stock is convertible into shares of the Company's common stock, at any time and from time to time, at the option of the holder, into that number of shares of common stock determined by dividing the stated value of such share of Series O Preferred Stock, plus any accrued declared and unpaid dividends, by the conversion price; (ii) the conversion price is equal to 90% of the lowest VWAP during the 10 trading days immediately prior to the conversion date; (iii) dividends at the rate per annum of 10% of the stated value per share shall accrue on each outstanding share of Series O Preferred Stock (the "Series O Preferred Accruing Dividends").
+The Series O Preferred Accruing Dividends shall be company in the original issuance of Series O Preferred Stock (the "Series O Preferred Accruing Dividends").
+The Series O Preferred Accruing Dividends shall be payable only when, as, and if declared by the Board of Directors.
 No cash dividends shall be paid on the common stock unless the Series O Preferred Accruing Dividends are paid; and (iv) except as provided below or by law, the Series O Preferred Stock shall have no voting rights.
-However, as long as any shares of Series O Preferred Stock are outstanding, the Company shall not, without the affirmative vote of the holders of a majority of the then outstanding shares of the Series O Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series O Preferred Stock or alter or amend the Certificate of Designation, (b) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders, (c) increase the number of authorized shares of the Series O Preferred Stock, or (d) enter into any agreement with respect to any of the foregoing.
+However, as long as any shares of Series O Preferred Stock or atter or anneed the Certificate of Designation, (b) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders, (c) increase the number of authorized shares O freferred Stock, or (d) enter into any agreement with respect to any of the foregoing.

-During the three months ended March 31, 2023, the holders converted 40.5 shares of their Series O Preferred Stock with a stated value of \$40,500 into 450.0 million shares of the Company's common stock.
-No shares of Series O Preferred Stock were converted during the three months ended March 31, 2022.
-On March 31, 2023, 8,644.59 shares of Series O Preferred Stock remained outstanding and were convertible into 96.1 billion shares of the Company's common stock.
+During the six months ended June 30, 2023, the holders converted 40.5 shares of their Series O Preferred Stock with a stated value of \$40,500 into 450.0 million shares of the Company's common stock.
+During the six months ended June 30, 2022, the holders converted 179.46 shares of their Series O Preferred Stock with a stated value of \$0.2 million into 1.6 billion shares of the Company's common stock.
+On June 30, 2023, 8,644.59 shares of Series O Preferred Stock remained outstanding and were convertible into 96.1 billion shares of the Company's common stock.